-Have you lost a loved one in a fatal accident in Clearwater, FL?
+Have you lost a loved one in a fatal accident in Clearwater, Florida?
 You may be entitled to compensation for medical bills, funeral expenses, and your family’s pain and suffering.
 A Clearwater wrongful death lawyer at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can help your family fight for justice.

 Since 1955, our attorneys have been providing high-quality legal representation to grieving families–and we’ve secured more than $500 million in compensation for those clients.
+We handle cases involving catastrophic injuries, Clearwater medical malpractice, brain injuries, slip and falls, and vehicle accidents.

 We offer a free consultation, so there’s no risk in asking for help.
 If you’ve recently lost a loved one, contact our law offices in Clearwater, Florida to schedule a free consultation today at (727) 796-8282.